 Be sure to ask your doctor whether chiropractic care is right for you.
 To find a qualified doctor of chiropractic in your area, ask for a referral or contact an organization like the American Chiropractic Association.
 Insurance is available for chiropractic care, but health plans vary.
 See if you need a referral from your doctor.

 Here's what to expect at your first appointment: A chiropractor first takes a medical history and does a physical examination.
 He or she may use lab tests or imaging tests to see if treatment is right for you.
-The treatment plan may involve one or more adjustments -- the chiropractor uses his or her hands to make quick pressing motions in order to improve range and quality of motion in the affected part of your body.
+The treatment plan may involve one or more adjustments -- the chiropractor uses his or her hands to make quick pressing motions to attempt to improve range and quality of motion in the affected part of your body.

 Will chiropractic treatment help your pain?
 Studies show people with back pain, neck pain, and headaches may find relief with chiropractic treatment.
 In fact, it is one of the most common nonsurgical treatments for back pain.
 Some people with certain other kinds of pain may find relief, too.
 Researchers are currently studying chiropractic to see whether it works for pain management.